kermat/linbit-ansible-nfs/README.md

 # Notes

-You can add and remove nodes to the cluster by adding/removeing nodes in the inventory file and re-rerunning the playbook.
-You will lose any data created on your cluster when re-runing the playbook (see `wipefs` task in `site.yaml`).
+You can add and remove nodes to the cluster by adding/removing nodes in the inventory file and re-rerunning the playbook.
+You will lose any data created on your cluster when re-running the playbook (see `wipefs` task in `site.yaml`).
 When "scaling down" (removing nodes) by re-running the playbook, be sure to stop Pacemaker/Corosync/DRBD on the node(s) you're removing.

 # Feedback